larsonjj/generator-yeogurt/README.md

 ```

 ### Style
 If using SASS or LESS, this creates a stylesheet file within the `dev/styles/partials` folder by default.
 Otherwise, the stylesheet will be created within `dev/styles` folder.
 You can also specify a folder using the `--folder` option which is relative to the `dev/styles` folder.
-When creating a style, use the `--import` flag to insert an include line in the main SCSS or LESS file.
+Use the --import flag to include the created file within the main template file (SCSS and LESS mixins must be included in the file(s) when you want to use them).

 Example:
 ```bash